-The Ruth and Harry Roman Emergency Department at Cedars-Sinai Medical Center is dedicated to providing emergency care to a diverse adult and pediatric population.
+The Emergency Department at Cedars-Sinai Medical Center is dedicated to providing emergency care to a diverse adult and pediatric population.
 The Emergency Department is open 24 hours a day, seven days a week and is available to all people in need.

-The Ruth and Harry Roman Emergency Services offers a range of emergency care services that includes:
+Emergency Services offers a range of care that includes:

 - Pediatric Care